Diaspora Revolt: Egypt

-Appian reports that the Jews destroyed the shrine of Nemesis near Alexandria.
-He states that this destruction was "for the needs of the war", suggesting an attempt to remove a strategic point of advantage for the enemy, possibly repurposing the stone to fortify their own defenses.
-This action, along with other attacks on pagan temples in Egypt and Cyrenaica, may explain the term 'impious Jews' used in some papyri.
-Appian records that the Jews seized control of waterways near Pelusium, located at the eastern edge of the Nile Delta, a region of critical strategic value.
-Further evidence of military activity in Egypt's waterways is found in CPJ II 441 and a 7th-century chronicle by Coptic bishop John of Nikiû.
-The latter mentions the Babylon Fortress, a fort situated at the entrance of Amnis Traianus, a canal constructed under Trajan, which facilitated connections between the Nile and the Red Sea.
+Appian wrote that the Jews destroyed the shrine of Nemesis, the Greek goddess of retribution, near Alexandria.
+He added that this was done "for the needs of the war", suggesting an effort to remove a strategic point of advantage for the enemy, possibly by reusing the stone to strengthen Jewish defenses.
+Since the shrine housed the buried head of Pompey, its destruction may also have been motivated by a desire to avenge his desecration of the Temple during his conquest of Jerusalem in 63 BCE.
+This attack, together with other assaults on pagan temples in Egypt and Cyrenaica, may help explain the description of "impious Jews" found in some papyri.

+Appian noted that the Jews seized control of waterways near Pelusium, located at the eastern edge of the Nile Delta, a region of critical strategic value.
+Further evidence of military activity in Egypt's waterways is found in another papyrus, CPJ II 441, and in a 7th-century chronicle by Coptic bishop John of Nikiû.
+The latter mentions the Babylon Fortress, a fort situated at the entrance of Amnis Traianus, a canal constructed under Trajan which facilitated connections between the Nile and the Red Sea.

 Papyri indicate that the Greeks, led by strategoi, retaliated against the Jews, with assistance from Egyptian peasants and Romans.
 Prefect Rutilius Lupus is noted to have personally participated in these engagements.
 Some efforts were successful, as evidenced by the recorded "victory and success" of Apollonios near Memphis; however, due to many Roman forces being deployed in Mesopotamia, the remaining troops, including the Legio XXII Deiotariana and part of the Legio III Cyrenaica, were insufficient to restore order effectively.

 Cyprus

-Most of what we know about the events in Cyprus comes from literary sources, as epigraphical evidence is limited, indirect, and difficult to interpret.
-Dio reports that the Jews, led by Artemion, rebelled in Cyprus.
-Eusebius' Chronicon states that the Jews attacked the island's pagan inhabitants and destroyed the prominent port city of Salamis.
-Both pagan and Christian sources describe the revolt as having a profound impact, with Dio claiming that "two hundred and forty thousand perished" in Cyprus, and Orosius asserting that "all the Greek inhabitants of Salamis were killed".
+Most of what is known about the events in Cyprus comes from literary sources, since the epigraphic evidence is limited, indirect, and difficult to interpret.
+Dio reported that the local Jewish rebels were led by an individual named Artemion.
+Eusebius's Chronicon states that the Jews attacked the island's pagan inhabitants and destroyed the major port city of Salamis.
+Both pagan and Christian sources describe the revolt as having heavy casualties, with Dio claiming that "two hundred and forty thousand perished" in Cyprus and Orosius asserting that "all the Greek inhabitants of Salamis were killed."